zef/zef.studio/Content/projects/wooden-toy-car.md

 enough after assembly.
 Then I glued them in to the body.
 I also put the finish on the rest of the wood.

-The axle caps have come off a few times, so I've had it back in the shop to fix up the axles on multiple occasions in the last two years since I built it.
+The axle caps have come off a number of times, so I've had it back in the shop to fix up the axles on multiple occasions in the last two years since I built it.
 My son has also played with it pretty aggressively, so that's pretty much to be expected.

 The car measures about 2.5" wide, and 11" long.